Defining Disturbing Emotions and Attitudes

-In a situation where there’s competition, you don’t really want to have special time with that person, especially if I’ve been awarded something, or I’ve achieved something or I got somewhere, how do I deal with somebody who’s then jealous of what I’ve achieved?
+In a situation where there’s competition, you don’t really want to have special time with that person, especially if I’ve achieved something or been awarded something, and they’re jealous of it.
+How do I deal with this?

-Snide comments, because usually they have a feeling of low self-worth.
-So by pointing out areas in which they’re better than we are, it reinforces their self-worth.
-They’re putting us down because they feel attacked, that they’re worth nothing.
-Or you point out also the price that you had to pay in order to win this, in terms of, let’s say you had to put in it an unbelievable amount of training to win a sport event, or an unbelievable amount of study, or an unbelievable amount of work in your work, and you wish you would have time to do what they do.
-It’s not that you’re bragging about it, “Oh, look, I put in all the work and you didn’t.”
-I’m saying, “Look, it wasn’t that great.
-I paid a big price for that, sacrificed a lot, so it wasn’t that great to win.”
-You make it relative.
-You take it off of this high level of being so wonderful that you won; there were a lot of negative things about it.
-So if you show that you admire something in them that you don’t have, then that puts them more on an equal basis with you.
+Snide comments usually come when there is a feeling of low self-worth.
+By pointing out areas in which they’re better than us, it reinforces their self-worth.
+They only put us down because they feel attacked and that they’re worth nothing.
+You might want to point out the price you had to pay to win the award.
+Let’s say you had to put in an unbelievable amount of training to win a sport event, or an incredible amount of study, or spend a lot of time at work, and you wish you would have had the time to do what they do.
+It’s not that you should brag about it, “Oh, I put in all of this work, and you didn’t,” but make it more realistic, “Look, it wasn’t that great.
+I sacrificed a lot.
+It wasn’t that great to win.”
+You make it relative, bringing it down from this high level where everything is so wonderful.
+Also, if you admire something in them that you don’t have, it puts them on a more equal basis with you.

-I’ll give you an example.
-This happened to me a number of times, which is that I’ve accomplished a great deal in life in terms of my studies and the type of work that I’ve done, and the travels that I’ve done.
-And often old friends, childhood friends and college friends, will say to me that, oh, they wish they could have done what I did, accomplish what I did.
-All they did was do a successful business and raise a family and stuff like that.
-And then I say to them, “Look at the price that I paid: I never married, I never had a family,” and they say “Well, you know, that’s not so important,” and I say, “Yes, hey, that is important in life.”
-And so, if you put all your energy into one thing, you aren’t able to put it into something else, and also I admire you that you’ve had this life experience.
-So I can share with you what I’ve learned, you can share with me what you’ve learned.
+It’s also important not to make yourself into a victim.
+I’ll provide myself as an example.
+In my life, I’ve accomplished a lot in terms of travel, studies, and the type of work that I’ve done.
+Often old childhood and college friends will say to me that they wish they could have done what I did and achieved what I have.
+They’ll say that all they did was form a successful business and raise a family, stuff like that.
+I’ll say to them, “Look at the price that I paid: I never married, I never had a family,” and they’ll say, “Well, that’s not so important.”
+I’ll always say, “Yes, that is important in life also.
+If you put all your energy into one thing, then you aren’t able to put it into something else.
+I admire that you’ve had your life experiences.
+This way you can share with me what you’ve learned, and I can share with you what I’ve learned.”

-That’s also a healthy aspect of jealousy, which makes you work for something or which makes you question the way you did it before…
+That’s also a healthy aspect of jealousy.
+It makes you work for something or question the way you did things before.

-To say that there’s a healthy aspect of jealousy that causes you to work harder, competition type of thing, I suppose that could work with some people.
-I won’t deny that that could work with some people.
-But one has to be careful here because, you know the expression, “You’re playing with fire.”
-It could easily lead into a heavy competition trip of outdoing somebody else.
-You see, again I’m thinking of the example of competing against yourself, in which you’re constantly trying to do better than you did before, and this can drive you on to do better and better to reach my best.
-And I think that this is also very dangerous, because what it does is, it reinforces very, very strongly the sense of “me” – “I have to do better.”
+I suppose it could work with some people to say that there’s a healthy aspect of jealousy that causes a person to work harder, a competition type of thing.
+I won’t deny that this could work with some people.
+But we need to be careful here because, well, “we’re playing with fire.”
+It could easily lead into a heavy competition trip, where we’re trying to outdo others or ourselves.
+We could be driven to do better and better and to reach our best.
+This is a bit dangerous because it very strongly reinforces the sense of “me.”
+“I have to do better.”
 Why?
 Because of “me.”

-It’s a very heavy emotional trip, “I’m not good enough, I should have done better,” tied up with guilt.
-To reach enlightenment to help others, it’s not a race.
-What’s helpful is having these structural ways of deconstructing our emotions, so that we can really see the emotional problems, really see what’s really involved here.
-But once we’ve done that, then it’s important not to lock ourselves into categories, but to just then deal with our lives.
+Alternatively, a competitive and jealous motivation is a very heavy emotional trip.
+The sense of “I’m not good enough, I should have done better” is tied up with guilt.
+To reach enlightenment to help others is not a race.
+It’s helpful to have structural ways of deconstructing our emotions so we can see what is really involved.
+Once we’ve done that, we shouldn’t lock ourselves into categories but actually deal with our lives.